 Indonesia’s Mount Marapi erupts again, leading to evacuations but no reported casualties

-Mount Marapi has erupted again, spewing smoke and ash high into the air.
+Indonesia’s Mount Marapi has erupted again, spewing smoke and ash high into the air but causing no reported casualties

 AGAM, Indonesia -- Indonesia’s Mount Marapi erupted again on Sunday, spewing smoke and ash high into the air, but no casualties were reported.